 It is generally recommended to remove the old stain before you restain, but this is not required in all cases.

-If the pressure washing is correctly done, it will lessen the need for sanding.
+If the power washing is correctly done, it will lessen the need for sanding.
 Proper water pressure and nozzle type are necessary to reduce the chances of splintering.

 The cost of a house wash varies by square footage of the home, the number of stories, the condition of the siding and the terrain around the house.
 The price will typically range from $199 – $599.
 If you reach out to our team at PDX ProWash, we will do a full walk through and explain the scope of needed work.